MariaTsedrik/MGLensing/docs/tutorials/quickstart.rst

    :align: center

-The test code ``test_mcmc_run.py`` will instead build a mock catalogue and then run a full MCMC chain using `nautilus sampler <https://nautilus-sampler.readthedocs.io/en/latest/index.html>`_ using parameters and priors from the input files.
+The test code ``test_mcmc_run.py`` will instead build a mock catalogue and then run a full MCMC chain analysis using `nautilus sampler <https://nautilus-sampler.readthedocs.io/en/latest/index.html>`_ using parameters and priors from the input files.
 The posterior distribution can be plotted with ``potting_scripts/plot_posterior.py``.
 The result is a corner plot as the following one: **Add plot**